nextflow-io/nf-hack17-tutorial/README.md

 #### Exercise 2.1

+Enable the Docker execution by default adding the above setting in the `nextflow.config` file.

+#### Exercise 2.2

 Print the output of the `index_ch` channel by using the [println](https://www.nextflow.io/docs/latest/operator.html#println) operator (do not confuse it with the `println` statement seen previously).

-#### Exercise 2.2
+#### Exercise 2.3

-Use the command `tree -a work` to see out Nextflow organises the process work directory
+Use the command `tree -a work` to see out Nextflow organises the process work directory.

 #### Recap